 In December 2005, VistaPrint North American Services Corp. amended its existing credit agreement with Comerica Bank to include an additional \$10,000 equipment term loan.
 The borrowings have been and will be used to finance new printing equipment purchases for the Windsor printing facility.
-The loan is secured by guarantees from VistaPrint Limited and two of its subsidiaries and is payable in monthly installments beginning December 1, 2006 and continuing through December 2010, plus interest.
-Interest on the loan is based, at the Company's election at the beginning of the applicable period, on a LIBOR rate plus 3.00% or Comerica's prime rate plus 0.5%.
-As of December 31, 2005, the interest rate on this loan was 7.75%.
-At December 31, 2005, the Company had \$4,175 outstanding under this term loan.
+The loan is secured by guarantees from VistaPrint Limited and two of its subsidiaries and is payable in monthly installments beginning on December 1, 2006 and continuing through December 2010, plus interest.
+Interest on the loan is based, at the Company's election at the beginning of the applicable period, on a LIBOR rate plus 3.00%, or Comerica's prime rate plus 0.5%, or a fixed rate.
+As of March 31, 2006, the interest rates on the various borrowings to date under this term loan had been fixed over the remaining terms of the loan at rates ranging from 7.82% to 8.29%.
+At March 31, 2006, the Company had \$7,984 outstanding under this term loan.